-Speakers for this year's conference will include:
+Speakers for this year's conference included:

 Caroline Dinenage MP